Berkeley Homes supported internship programme

 Support and opportunities

-Throughout the programme, interns will be able to get a range of support services to ensure their success:
+Throughout the programme, interns will get support to ensure their success.
+This includes:

-- networking opportunities – interns will have the chance to meet professionals from various industries, opening doors to future employment opportunities
+- networking opportunities.
+Interns will meet professionals from various industries, opening doors to future employment opportunities

-- health and wellbeing support – access to counselling and mental health services to ensure interns' overall wellbeing
+- health and wellbeing support.
+Access to counselling and mental health services to ensure interns' wellbeing

 Contact the Supported Internships team